Can You Sublimate On Glass? Step By Step Guide To Do It

 Step By Step Guide to Apply Coating On Glass:

-Before we go further and share the steps, you should know about the right side to apply the coating.
+Before I go further and share the steps, you should know about the right side to apply the coating.

 The glass substrate has two sides; choose the main (front) side from where you want to see the image; this isn’t the right side to apply the coating.
 The right side is the second (back side), where we’ll apply the coating or sublimate the image.
 So let’s start the process.